apgeorg/Behavioral-Cloning/report/report.md

 #### Training & Model parameters

 The model used an adam optimizer with a fix learning rate of 1e-4.
 The batch size was set to 32 images.
 The weights were initialized by a glorot uniform distribution, also called Xavier uniform distribution.
 The network was trained for 3 epochs.
-Training with more epochs does not decrease the mean squared error.
+Training with more epochs does not significantly decrease the mean squared error.

 #### Evaluation